aosabook/500lines/contingent/chapter.rst

 to simply throw all of our edge tuples into a list, that would have disadvantages.
-A list is careful to maintain order, but it is not meaningful to talk about the order of separate edges.
+A list is careful to maintain order, but it is not meaningful to talk about an absolute order for the edges in a graph.
 And a list would be perfectly happy to hold several copies of exactly the same edge, even though we only want it to be possible